Code Collaboration using GitHub

 Create a new branch in your repository to make a small change.

 Add the following to your README and commit the change.

-To submit your feature to be incorporated to the master branch, you should submit a `Pull Request`.
+To submit your feature to be incorporated to the main branch, you should submit a `Pull Request`.
 The repository maintainers will review your pull request before accepting your changes.

 $ git add README.md $ git commit -m "add collaboration instructions to readme"

-We want these changes incorporated into the master branch.
+We want these changes incorporated into the main branch.
 You could do as we did before and switch to the

 merge then changes, and push to GitHub for the changes to be present there on the

-master branch.
+main branch.
 If you are the repository owner, this will work even if you have branch protection rules.
-However, if you are not, your push from master will be rejected by GitHub.
+However, if you are not, your push from main will be rejected by GitHub.

 We will want to push to a new branch on the repo then open a pull request.